samtarling/spurCache/README.md

 # spurCache
 To save our precious API calls, spurCache keeps a copy of all the JSON lines from `latest.json` (the Wikimedia feed).

-Nice.
+Nice. 👌

 ## Using the API
-Once you have an API key, you can do a simple `GET` to the endpoint `https://spur.toolforge.org/api/v1`.
+Once you have an API key, you can do a `GET` to the endpoint `https://spur.toolforge.org/api/v1`.
 It'll return some JSON.
 Simple as.

 ## Building a query
 A query MUST contain:
  - Your API key, in the `key` paramater
  - A valid action, in the `action` parameter
  - Each action will have its own requirements, see below

+## Always returned
+An API request will always include:
+  - `status` - either `success` or `error`
+  - `time` - unix timestamp of request

 ## Valid actions